-This tropical coconut smoothie bowl is an energizing breakfast recipe made with fresh fruit and natural ingredients.
-The base is filled with tropical fruits like mango and pineapple and it’s thickened with coconut milk.
+This tropical coconut smoothie bowl is an energizing breakfast recipe made with fresh fruit and real ingredients.
+The base is filled with mango and pineapple and it's thickened with coconut milk.
 Top this smoothie bowl with your favorite healthy ingredients like extra fresh fruit, chia seeds and granola!

 What is everyone doing this weekend?!
 Are you headed out of town for a long weekend or catching up on some much needed girl time?
 Or are you like me with big baking plans ahead?!

 I've been brainstorming all week some fun and new springtime recipes to test.
 On the menu I've got lemon angel food cake, vegan biscuits and roasted strawberry cobbler.

 I'm also planning another smoothie bowl!
 What flavor smoothie bowl would you like to see?
 I'm thinking dragonfruit/pitaya.
 I've been day dreaming about that bright pink flavor and I am so eager to see how it turns out.
 I've also been toying with the idea of a green smoothie bowl featuring kale and pineapple.
 Any thoughts?!

 Until then I'll share with you one of my all time favorites.
 This tropical coconut smoothie bowl!
 I name it that for a reason.
 Because it instantly transports you to the beach in the carribbean, looking out into the ocean with grains of sand in between your toes.
 The kind of beach day where you don't leave for hours and if you have to use the restroom you run to the ocean.
 Anyone else do that??

 It's a great book in one hand and a giant tropical drink in the other.
 No worries in the world aside from what to get for dinner.
 Isn't island life the best?